oudalab/viper_scraper/README.md

 docker-compose run viper bash
 ```

-Now you can run `pipenv shell` and use all the above commands.
+Now you can also run `pipenv shell` and use all the above commands.
 Inside the shell.